JustSamuel/index/src/notes/005-how-the-tables-have-turned.md

 summary: Idiom for a sudden shift in advantage.
 ---

 _"How the tables have turned"_ is an idiom used when the roles or fortunes between two sides reverse.
-It likely originated in the mid-1600s, when _the table_ referred to a backgammon board[^1].
+It likely originated in the mid-1600s, when _the table_ referred to a backgammon board and _tables_ was used to refer to the game itself[^1].
 Turning the board meant swapping sides with your opponent, so the losing player would suddenly become the one in a better position[^2].

 ## Why I looked it up